 Boat.
 Float.
 Repeat.

-With 300+ miles of shoreline, family-favorite Lake Keowee is a real stunner, offering crystal-clear blue-green waters and gorgeous mountain views.
-Less than an hour directly west of downtown Greenville, Lake Keowee is a hotspot for boating, fishing, water sports, swimming, camping, and picnicking.
+With 300+ miles of shoreline, family-favorite Lake Keowee is a real stunner, offering crystal-clear blue-green water and gorgeous views of the Blue Ridge Mountains.
+Less than an hour directly west of downtown Greenville in the greater Upstate, Lake Keowee is one of the top South Carolina lakes with lots of fun things to do including boating, fishing, water sports, swimming, kayaking, hiking, camping, and picnicking.
 Covering more than 18,300 acres (making it roughly half the size of Washington, D.C.), the lake is close to a dozen public access areas, and boat rentals are available at several outfitters.

 A Cherokee name that roughly translates as “the place of the mulberries,” today Lake Keowee is more widely considered the place for boaters.
 Its sparkling, warm waters fed by Lake Jocassee to the north, and wide, winding channels make this a desirable destination for weekend warriors and second-home owners alike.